rome/tools/website/src/_includes/docs/linter.md

 > WARNING: The CLI and VS Code extension are packaged with separate binaries, which means that if you don't
 > use our default options, you will have to **pass them to both the extension AND the CLI**.
 >
-> This is a temporary choice to allow people to play with our formatter.
+> This is a temporary choice to allow people to play with our linter.
 This will change in the near future.

-### Use the formatter via VSCode extension
+### Use the linter via VSCode extension

 The feature is opt-in, and you'd need to enable the following options:
 - `analysis.enableDiagnostics`
 - `analysis.enableCodeActions`

-### Use the formatter via CLI
+### Use the linter via CLI

 You can start by running the CLI with the `--help` flag: